Irrevocable Life Insurance Trust Lawyers Dedicated to Offering Help in Cape Cod and The Islands

 There are many rules and complexities involved in setting up an estate planning tool such as an Irrevocable Life Insurance Trust, but when done properly, it can help you make sure that the policy will be used in the best way possible to benefit your family.
 At Boyd & Boyd, we offer our clients knowledgeable advice on all estate planning areas and can help you decide if setting up an ILIT is the right choice for you and your family.

-Call us at (508) 775-7800 to request a free initial estate planning consultation to get started.
+Call our Law Firm at Massachusetts (508) 775-7800 to request a free initial estate planning consultation to get one of our estate planning attorneys.